donidolo/logstream-ai/README.md

 ## What It Does

 LogStream AI is a real-time AI-powered log and transaction diagnosis platform built entirely on Confluent Cloud.
-It continuously ingests application logs from a VM-based Python producer, database change events such as PostgreSQL via Debezium CDC or any apps that have logs.
+It continuously ingests any application logs from a VM-based Python producer, database change events such as PostgreSQL via Debezium CDC or any apps that have logs.
 It processes them through Flink SQL with tumbling window aggregations and ML_DETECT_ANOMALIES for spike detection, then invokes Claude Haiku via AI_COMPLETE to generate actionable root-cause diagnoses for every critical event — all in-stream, with no batch delay.

 Who it's for: Platform engineering teams, SREs, and DevOps engineers at any enterprise running production software.